whiskyplausible/py-network-rail-feeder/README.md

 Apparently the first two digits of trust Id are originating area, but can't quite work that out. middle 4 are headcode: https://wiki.openraildata.com/index.php/Train_Activation

+Think I can maybe search for TRUST codes within the darwin data feed.
+There's also the TRUST system which might have some data too.

 Seems to be some really good data feeds from here:  https://api.rtt.io/
 -------------------------------------------------------